shopsys/shopsys/docs/frontend/styleguide.md

 ## Installation to running SSFW project
 You need to have Shopsys Framework installed in developer mode according to our installation guide

-1) run `phing grunt` so you have all your styles compiled
+1) run `php phing grunt` so you have all your styles compiled
 2) open `your-project-url/_styleguide` file in browser to see your styleguide

 ### How to add new information